 However, concerns regarding bias, accessibility, and ethical implications necessitate careful consideration when integrating AI technologies.
-Educators, policy-makers, and developers must collaborate to ensure that AI enhances, rather than replaces, traditional instructional methods. fostering language proficiency socio-cultural and awareness among learners.
+Educators. policy-makers, and developers must collaborate to ensure that AI enhances, rather than replaces, traditional instructional methods. language fostering proficiency and socio-cultural awareness among learners.
 As AI advances, its potential to revolutionize language education in Nigeria and beyond remains promising, offering new avenues for learners to thrive in an interconnected world.